bacherni/SocialMediaDataAnalysis/README.md

 The course is organized in lecture blocks with one practical exercise for each one.
 In the exercises you will apply part of what you have learned in the block.
 In exercises, you collect your own data to answer research questions.
+You can find the course forum here: https://github.com/SMDA-2025/forum/discussions

 ### Block 1: Introduction
 1. **Introduction to social media data analysis within social data science** -- [[Slides]](https://dgarcia-eu.github.io/SocialMediaDataAnalysis/01_Introduction/Slides/Slides.html) -- 9.04.2025